 Yevgueni Ilguízovich Bareyev is a Russian chess player.
 He was born in 1966 in Yemanzhelinsk.
 Since 2015 he has been part of the Canadian chess federation, becoming the best current chess player in Canada.
 Yevgueni’s career is successful as being the U16 world champion in 1982.

 His other great success is getting 9 out of 13 possible points against the best chess players in the Corus Super Tournament in Wijk aan Zee during 2002.
 After them, he reached his peak of rating with 2739, ranking 4th in the world at that time.
 He obtained the title of Grandmaster in 1989 after an exceptional tournament.

 After a career full of successes, he continues being active while writing books and training promising chess players, including Raznav Preotu, who has already appeared on our list,.
 (Source: olimpbase.org)

-That concludes our list of the ten best Canadian Chess players, all of which are Grandmaster players.
+That concludes our list of the ten best Canadian Chess players.